Middle School Math,

 ~ from The Prayer of Saint Francis

 Greetings mathematicians, my name is Marie Vandecoevering.
 I graduated from the University of Portland with an Undergraduate degree in Education and got my Masters in Special Education from Concordia University.
 I lived in Oregon for most of my life but did get to experience the sunny life in San Diego for three years after I graduated college.
-This is my seventh year teaching and my fourth year at Holy Cross.
+This is my eighth year teaching and my fifth year at Holy Cross.

 I love teaching math!
 I think it is such a fascinating subject that we use in our daily life.
 As a middle school teachers I think it is just as important to teach students life long skills that will help them in high